Find Your Perfect School

 Non-traditional students, including working professionals, can enjoy a good work-life balance in their studies, thanks to the one-course-at-a-time structure.
 Every course lasts five weeks, and every academic year has ten courses for completion.

 This is a 120-credit program that can be completed in four years of full-time enrolment.
-But transfer students can request an assessment of their college-level credits through the prior learning assessment service; transfer students can then speed up their time-to-completion.
+However, transfer students can request an assessment of their college-level credits through the prior learning assessment service; transfer students can then speed up their time to completion.